chiappo98/fast_detector_Response/README.md

 ### HTCondor

 The power of HTCondor batch system is the possibility to submit jobs in parallel.
-In our case for example, one may submit *n* jobs to HTCondor, running *n*-times the fast response on the same set of events or, (and this is what *launch_splitted_response.sh* does) *n*-times the fast response on *n* different sets of events.
+In our case for example, one may submit *N* jobs to HTCondor, running *n*-times the fast response on the same set of events or, (and this is what *launch_splitted_response.sh* does) *N*-times the fast response on *N* different sets of events.

 The usage of HTCondor on *neutrino-01* for the fast response allows to split the events we have to process into subsamples which can run simultaneously, shortening the execution time.